 In cases involving slip and fall accidents, generally plaintiffs must show the property owners either failed to maintain the property or created unsafe conditions which caused the injury, or knew about the dangerous premises or unsafe hazard but failed to alert visitors or tenants to those conditions.

-In slip and fall cases the law also makes a distinction about the nature of a visitor, who may be classified as an invitee, a licensee or a trespasser.
+In slip and fall cases, the law also makes a distinction as to the nature of a visitor, who may be classified as an invitee, a licensee or a trespasser.
 Invitees and licensees generally have the property owner’s explicit or implicit permission to be on the property for personal or business-related reasons, whereas a trespasser is considered to be on the property without permission.
-This distinction can also have significant bearing on your ability to recover damages from the property owner.
+This distinction can have a significant bearing on your ability to recover damages from the property owner.